westerndigitalcorporation/swerv-ISS/README.md

 With the --gdb option, whisper will follow the gdb remote debugging protocol.
-This allows the user to debug a RISCV program using a cross-compile gdb and whisper.
+This allows the user to debug a RISCV program using a cross-compiled gdb and whisper.
 For example, to debug a RISCV program named xyz on a Linux x86 machine, we would start the (cross-compiled) RISCV gdb as follows:

-    $ riscv64-unknown-elf-gdb xyz
+    $ riscv-unknown-elf-gdb xyz

 at the gdb prompt, we would connect to whisper by issuing a "target remote" gdb command as follows: